rolling-scopes-school/tasks/tasks/react/project-management-system-EN.md

 - 60 for your involvement into a project.
 (15 in a week)

 ## Cross-check criteria
+For the convenience of verification, it is **necessary** to record and post on YouTube a short (5-7 min) video for reviewers with an explanation of how each of the items listed in the evaluation criteria is implemented.
+Add a link to the video to the pull-request.

+[How to evaluate tasks in Cross check](https://docs.rs.school/#/cross-check-flow).
+In the comments to the assessment, it is necessary to indicate which items are not fulfilled or partially fulfilled.
 ### Welcome route - max 70 points

 - [ ] The welcome page should contain general information about the developer, project, and course. **10 points**